 Knowledge Stations in Jordan: Services and Requirements Category Requirement/Service Description Frequency Employment-related courses How to write a CV, how to sit for a job interview, etc. Offered periodically.
 If volunteer trainers are not available, paid professionals can be hired to carry out training.
 Employment information Act as a regional job centre, especially in areas where such a service is not available through another agency.
 Station managers to be trained to handle basic chores related to these functions.
-Volunteers are encouraged to participate in the process. posed rices: centre Job search Prol serv job c Insertion in the work market Education about employment Information P Help with online forms w Provide listed e-government services, and other services when they become available, to a population that may not be computer savvy.
+Volunteers are encouraged to participate in the process.
+Proposed services: job centre Job search Prop serv job c Insertion in the work market Education about employment Information Provide listed e-government services, and other services when they become available, to a population that may not be computer savvy.
 Station managers to be trained to handle basic chores related to these functions.
-Volunteers are encouraged to participate in the process. rvice Help with applications ed se vernr Open government .ob-ə Communications Pr Population census Complaints General information Act as a field office for the Ministry of Agriculture and other government agencies working in agriculture.
+Help with online forms Volunteers are encouraged to participate in the process. rvice nent Help with applications Proposed services: e-government Open government e-go.
+Communications P Population census Complaints 9 General information Act as a field office for the Ministry of Agriculture and other government agencies working in agriculture.
 The Ministry of Agriculture is offered as an example.
-Other Offered periodically, in partnership with the Ministry of Agriculture, and other government institutions that are specialized ices Agricultural training serv e gui Marketing your own products services could be provided for other government agencies in agriculture, but may not have the needed osed Iture Packaging your products needed space necessary.
-Since knowledge stations are spread out across the country, their physical space can be used for a host of public services. needed space necessary.
-Since knowledge stations are government institutions that need re government institutions that need regional Prop agricu Information on global and domestic prices centers for their services.
-Knowledge stations will provide the necessary space and services at a nominal charge.
+Other services could be provided for other government agencies that need citizen outreach programmes but do not have the needed space necessary.
+Since knowledge stations are spread out across the country, their physical space can be used for a host of public services.
+Offered periodically, in partnership with the ices: danc Agricultural training Ministry of Agriculture, and other government institutions that are specialized in agriculture, but may not have the needed space.
+Same is applicable for other government institutions that need regional centers for their services.
+Knowledge stations will provide the necessary space and services at a nominal charge. serv guid Marketing your own products sed lture Packaging your products Proposed services: agriculture guidance Information on global and domestic prices

 Knowledge Stations in Jordan: Services and Requirements Category Requirement/Service Description Frequency Space to sell computer media and other products A few essentials can be offered in stations that are situated geographically in areas where finding a printer cartridge or similar products can be a challenge.
 These are services that are of interest to the communities and may not be applicable to or realistic for all stations.
 The geographical Counseling Counselors may come in once a week or on appointment and use the space against a small financial stipend. location of the station, its size and resources will determine feasibility.
 These services will provide extra cash.
 Managers can be services Advocacy A space can be offered to advocate for community-driven initiatives, especially for youth, women and underprivileged groups. offered a percentage of profit made for enticement.
-Other proposed Exchange programs Stations visit each other and provide services that they have that may be missing from the station that they are visiting.
+Other proposed services Exchange programs Stations visit each other and provide services that they have that may be missing from the station that they are visiting.
 This service can be offered only if there is a central repository of the services that are available at all stations.
 Station managers can check the list and coordinate exchange programs with other station managers from a different physical location.
 Matrimonial match This and other similar services can be offered if there is a need and acceptance of the idea by local communities.
 Gaming A space where local youths could play community games, electronic or otherwise.